ymgenesis/NodeUtilities/README.md

 InvokeAI root folder execute: `source .venv/bin/activate`.
 Then execute:
 `pip install rembg`.

+Remove Background will pass through the unaltered original image if `rembg` isn't installed in InvokeAI's virtual environment.

 Note: rembg installs its onnx models to a hidden `u2net` directory in your user home folder.